 - a.
 Any changes to the sailing instruction;

 - b.
 Any changes to the race schedule;

 - c.
-A description of the course including the marks, start/finish line, and order and side each mark is to be rounded or passed.
+A description of the course including the marks, starting/finish line, and order and side each mark is to be rounded or passed.

 - d.
 Details of shortened course;

 - e.
-The limits of the control area and launching/recovery area;
+The limits of the control area and launching/recovery area; and

 - f.
-Path safety requirements of para 2.2. and

-- g.
 Any additional requirements.